Ahmed-Outmaghoust/Project-SVT-_LALLA-NEZHA/README.md

-# Cancer_Project-SVT-_LALLA-NEZHA
+# Project-SVT-_LALLA-NEZHA
-cancer project for school
+project for school